mit-pdos/sigmaos/tutorial/01_local_dev.md

 Note: this will try to purge your machine of any traces of the running containers, including logs and cached build images.
 We do this to avoid filling your disk up, but you may want to refrain from running `stop.sh` if you want to inspect the containers' logs.
-If you wish to preserve the docker build cache (but still delete the logs), you can run:
+Additionally, you may wish to preserve the Docker build cache to speed up your builds (but still delete the logs).
+In order to do so, you can run:

 ```
 $ ./stop.sh --parallel --nopurge
 ```

+In general, we run `./stop.sh` with the `--nopurge` flag before running any new set of tests to ensure that SigmaOS starts from a clean state.

 ## Exercise: Access S3 through SigmaOS